davidmoten/rxjava-file/README.md

 * trigger tail updates using Java 7 and later NIO ```WatchService``` events
 * or trigger tail updates using any Observable
 * stream ```WatchEvent```s from a ```WatchService```
+* backpressure support
+* tested on Linux and Windows 7 (not OSX, help appreciated!)

 [Release Notes](RELEASE_NOTES.md)